sabuhish/fastapi-mail/README.md

 ## notes
 - [The examples below based on gmail configuration, please read documentation for more information](https://support.google.com/mail/answer/185833?hl=en)
+- if you want to use your custom mail server, see the latest example below

 ### In order to run the Application use comand below ####